-The practicum final report is a concise summary (in the past tense) of why the work was done, the goals and objectives, the methods by which these were achieved and evaluated, related products that were created, results (link each of the results to the specific goals/objectives, in a systematic manner), and a discussion of the impact of the practicum activity (and recommendations for future activities to the sponsoring organization and/or the field, and/or research).
-If there were any deviations from the plan (such as changes in methods, timeline, or other modifications), these should be noted as well with a discussion of why modifications were necessary.
-The practicum "product(s)" or "deliverable(s) should be placed in an appendix, and referred to within the content of the final report.
+The practicum final report is a concise summary (in the past tense) of why the work was done, the goals and objectives, the methods by which these were achieved and evaluated, related products that were created, results (link each of the results to the specific goals/objectives, in a systematic manner), a discussion of the impact of the practicum activity, and recommendations for future activities to the sponsoring organization and/or the field, and/or research.
+If there were any deviations from the plan as described in the proposal (such as changes in methods, timeline, or other modifications), these should be noted in the final report as well with a discussion of why modifications were necessary.

-The Practicum Final Report must contain all of the following elements, unless approval is obtained from the Practicum Coordinator beforehand to change the format:
+The Practicum Final Report must contain all of the following elements:

 - Introduction

 - Methods

 - Results

 - Discussion and Conclusions

 - Reference List

-- Appendices (Deliverables)
+- Appendices (Two or more Deliverables, poster)

 - Evaluation of the Practicum